springone-tour-2021/lab-workshop-3/README.md

-# SpringOne Tour 2021 - Workshop 3
+# Kubecon 2022 - kpack Workshop

-This repo contains a hands-on workshop covering the following topics:
+This repo contains a hands-on workshop on building images using kpack.covering the following topics:
-  - Spring Boot application testing
-    - Unit testing
-    - Integration testing using contracts
-    - Database schema testing using Flyay and Testcontainers
-  - Automated deployment to Kubernetes
-    - GitHub Actions
     - kpack
-    - ArgoCD
-    - ArgoCD-Image-Updater

 The workshop can be run using [educates](https://docs.edukates.io), a system for hosting interactive workshop environments.
 Educates can run on any Kubernetes cluster.